Communication

 Immediate Coping Techniques

-Separate content from emotion
+Separate Content from Emotion

 Consciously distinguish what was said (facts) from how you feel (emotions).
 When criticism contains improvement hints, set emotions aside and absorb only the content.
+Writing two columns labeled Facts and Feelings in a note app helps organize your thoughts.

 Constructive Responses

-Respond with gratitude
+Respond with Gratitude

 Handling Online Criticism